By Dr. Tyler Coles – Premier Orthodontics

 Skeletal Overbite

-So, a skeletal overbite is a kind of misalignment that occurs when the jawbone grows in a way it’s not supposed to, causing the teeth and jaws to develop incorrectly.
-This kind of overbite is all about how your jawbones are aligned, and fixing it might need surgery or some special appliances.
+A skeletal overbite is a misalignment that occurs when the jawbone grows in a way it’s not supposed to, causing the teeth and jaws to develop incorrectly.
+This kind of overbite is about how your jawbones are aligned, and fixing it might require surgery or specialized appliances.

 In serious cases of skeletal overbites, the best approach is usually a mix of oral surgery and comprehensive orthodontic treatment.
-This combo is often recommended for moderate to severe overbites, where braces alone might not be enough to sort out the problem.
-And just a heads up – dealing with a skeletal overbite early on can really make a difference in how successful the treatment is.
+This combination is often recommended for moderate to severe overbites, where braces alone might not be enough to solve the problem.
+Dealing with a skeletal overbite early can make a real difference in how successful the treatment is.

 Signs and Symptoms of Overbites